rancher/docs/content/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/_index.md

 ## Selectors & Scrape Configs

-The Monitoring app sets `prometheus.prometheusSpec.ignoreNamespaceSelectors=true` which means only the `istio-system` namespace will be scraped by prometheus by default.
-To ensure you can view traffic, metrics and graphs for resources deployed in other namespaces you will need to add additional configuration.
+The Monitoring app sets `prometheus.prometheusSpec.ignoreNamespaceSelectors=false` which enables monitoring across all namespaces by default.
+This ensures you can view traffic, metrics and graphs for resources deployed in a namespace with `istio-injection=enabled` label.

+If you would like to limit prometheus to specific namespaces, set `prometheus.prometheusSpec.ignoreNamespaceSelectors=true`.
+Once you do this, you will need to add additional configuration to continue to monitor your resources.

+**Set ingnoreNamspaceSelectors to True**

+This limits monitoring to specific namespaces.

+1. From the **Cluster Explorer**, navigate to **Installed Apps** if Monitoring is already installed, or **Charts** in **Apps & Marketplace**
+1. If starting a new install, **Click** the **rancher-monitoring** chart, then in **Chart Options** click **Edit as Yaml**.
+1. If updating an existing installation, click on **Upgrade**, then in **Chart Options** click **Edit as Yaml**.
+1. Set`prometheus.prometheusSpec.ignoreNamespaceSelectors=true`
+1. Complete install or upgrade

+**Result:** Prometheus will be limited to specific namespaces  which means one of the following configurations will need to be set up to continue to view data in various dashboards

-There are three different ways to enable prometheus to detect resources in other namespaces:
+There are two different ways to enable prometheus to detect resources in other namespaces when `prometheus.prometheusSpec.ignoreNamespaceSelectors=true`:

 1. Add a Service Monitor or Pod Monitor in the namespace with the targets you want to scrape.
-1. Set `prometheus.prometheusSpec.ignoreNamespaceSelectors=false` on your rancher-monitoring instance.
 1. Add an `additionalScrapeConfig` to your rancher-monitoring instance to scrape all targets in all namespaces.

 **Option 1: Create a Service Monitor or Pod Monitor**